 During the GoAmazon2014/5 campaign, atmospheric measurements were conducted at nine research sites and using two aircraft (Martin et al., 2016).
-We mainly collected TEM samples at the T3 site (3.2133S, 60.5987W), which is 70 km from Manaus and was the most comprehensively instrumented site including the Atmospheric Radiation Measurement (ARM) Mobile Facility One (AMF-1) and the ARM Mobile Aerosol Observing System (MAOS) (Mather and Voyles, 2013).
+We mainly collected TEM samples at the T3 site (3.2133° S, 60.5987° W), which is 70 km from Manaus and was the most comprehensively instrumented site including the Atmospheric Radiation Measurement (ARM) Mobile Facility One (AMF-1) and the ARM Mobile Aerosol Observing System (MAOS) (Mather and Voyles, 2013).
 The details of the campaign are described in Martin et al. (2016).

 TEM sampling during IOP1 was conducted at the MAOS container using a shared inlet.
-We used a TEM aerosol sampler (AS-16W, Arios, Tokyo, Japan) with two impactor stages that collect particles with ~ 0.1 -0.7- μ m aerodynamic diameter (50% cutoff diameter) on the fine-mode stage and $> 0.7~\mu$ m on the coarse-mode stage.
+We used a TEM aerosol sampler (AS-16W, Arios, Tokyo, Japan) with two impactor stages that collect particles with ~ 0.1 -0.7 μm aerodynamic diameter (50% cutoff diameter) on the fine-mode stage and greater than 0.7 μm on the coarse-mode stage.
 In this study, we used fine-stage samples to focus on fine-mode particles that are abundant in number but have not been analyzed in detail in this area using TEM.
-The sampler can mount 16 TEM grids (200 mesh Cu grids with lacey carbon substrates (Ted Pella, CA, USA, Type 01881)) attached to an aluminum plate that rotates with a pre-set timer.
+The sampler can mount 16 TEM grids (200 mesh Cu grids with lacey carbon substrates; Ted Pella, CA, USA, type 01881) attached to an aluminum plate that rotates with a preset timer.
 The lacey carbon substrates minimize interference from the substrate during the particle composition measurements and a spread of liquid particles over the substrate.
-We used 30-min collection times at a 1.0 L/min flow rate to have appropriate particle number concentration on the substrates.
-We collected samples with 2.5 h interval, i.e., eight samples per day from 1 February to 31 March, 2014 (~500 TEM samples total).
+We used 30 min collection times at a $1.0 \,\mathrm{L\,min^{-1}}$ flow rate to have an appropriate particle number concentration on the substrates.
+We collected samples at 2.5 h intervals, i.e., eight samples per day from 1 February to 31 March 2014 (~ 500 TEM samples total).